Security

 A backup is a copy of the data within your ChurchSuite account, and is taken in case of a catastrophic hardware failure or natural disaster (both of which are highly unlikely but we believe it pays to be prepared for the worst).
 Your ChurchSuite account is backed up in three separate ways:

-2. Secondly, a nightly incremental backup of the entire server is kept in the same data centre as the ChurchSuite server, allowing rapid recovery in the event of a major hardware failure.
+2. Secondly, a nightly backup of the entire database is kept in the same data centre as the database server, allowing rapid recovery in the event of a major server failure.

-3. Finally, a secure incremental off-site backup is kept in a separate secure location.
-This backup would be used for data recovery in the event of a major natural disaster.
+3. Finally, nightly off-site backups are kept for each customer in a separate secure location.
+This backup would can used for data recovery in the event of a major natural disaster.

 Start your free trial today!